Girls as young as eight years old are now battling with body image dissatisfaction. Sad, right?

 And it's something she's strived to correct with her own children, with a simple but brilliant trick.
+(Post continues after gallery.)

 "I stand in front of the mirror and say to Mia, 16, 'We are so lucky we have a shape.
 We're so lucky we're curvy.
 We're so lucky we've got good bums.'
 And she'll say 'Mummy, I know, thank God.'"

-Titanic actress has three children - Mia, Joe, 13 and Bear, three.
+The Titanic actress has three children - Mia, Joe, 13 and Bear, three.